Top Sites to Check Used RV Prices

 The NADA Guides — today run through J.D.
 Power — are largely considered the standard, go-to resource for RV resale and trade-in values.
 It’s basically like the Kelley Blue Book for RVs.

-Note: This resource is widely used by lenders and dealerships for RV pricing, so it should be one of your first stops on your RV value journey.
+Why NADA matters: This resource is widely used by lenders and dealerships for RV pricing, financing approvals, insurance valuations, and trade-in offers, so it should be one of your first stops on your RV value journey.

 Once you’ve got your NADA Guide value estimate in hand, you can head to RVTrader, one of the largest used RV marketplaces in the U.S. Even if you’re not in the market to buy an RV, you can use this platform to understand how much RVs just like yours are selling for in the real world.
 Simply search your RV’s make and model to view hundreds of listings across the country.

-This resource is a great one because it reflects real-world prices across both private and dealer sales, making it an all-inclusive, comprehensive look at used RV values.
+Why RVTrader works: This resource is great because it reflects real-world asking prices across both private and dealer sales, making it an all-inclusive, comprehensive look at used RV values.
+You can see what dealers are asking, what private sellers are listing for, and even estimate monthly payments.

 Yes, RVshare is the go-to platform for listing your RV for rent (or renting other peer-owned motorhomes and trailers).